-This is the first in a 13- part series entitled, “God’s Zodiac: The Gospel in the Stars.”
+This is the first in a series entitled, “God’s Zodiac: The Gospel in the Stars.”

 What if everything you were ever taught or believed about astronomy, horoscopes, and the Zodiac were false?
-What if the original Zodiac was perverted, distorted, and changed to such an extent that no one knew its original meaning imprinted in the sky?
+What if the original Zodiac was changed to such an extent that no one knew its original meaning?

-The daily horoscopes printed in newspapers, magazines, or online are actually perversions of the original horoscope God inscribed in the heavens when He created the world.
+The daily horoscopes printed in newspapers, magazines, or online, have altered the original horoscope God inscribed in the heavens when he created the world.

-Seiss explains that stars and groups of stars, constellations, were created to fill the galaxy– in a particular order for a very specific purpose.
+Seiss explains that stars and groups of stars, known as constellations, were created to fill the galaxy in a particular order for a very specific purpose.
 God created the stars (Gen. 1:16) and positioned them in their exact places in the universe (Ps.
 8:3).
 Stars were, “for signs and for seasons, and for days and for years, in the expanse of the heavens to give light upon the earth.”
-(Gen. 1:14, 15).
+(Gen. 1:14, 15)